Madison Wind Farm: History

 The Madison Wind Farm was developed and funded by the unregulated arm of PG&E, by project manager Laura Walker; construction began in 1999.
 It was the second wind farm in New York State and the first merchant wind farm in the United States.
 The first wind farm was constructed a few years earlier by Niagara Mohawk and was located in Copenhagen, NY.
 Niagara Mohawk decommissioned their facility saying wind farms were not feasible in the state.
 The Madison facility is located on private dairy farm land in the town and county of Madison, in upstate New York.
 The New York State alternative energy program supported its development.

 These turbines could produce enough energy for up to 10,000 homes.
 The power produced by these turbines was routed to New Jersey.
 The wind farm was owned by Horizon Wind Energy.

-Two other wind farms: Fenner Wind Farm and Munnsville, have since been completed and are operating in Madison County.